 Your main responsibility will be feeding, taking care of chickens, collect and sort the eggs.
 All farms are equipped with modern stables.
 Working hours are from 7 am to 16 pm with 2 brakes during the day

-Denmark welcomes students of agricultural higher educational institutions for on-the-job training in the agricultural sector.
-Danish farms and greenhouse facilities take leading positions in the global rating by such criteria as the introduction of innovative technologies, ecology and humanity of manufacturing, livestock management quality control, production process and realisation of output.
+Denmark welcomes students from agricultural, hospitality and food technology higher educational institutions for on-the-job training in the the different sectors.
+Danish farms and facilities take leading positions in the global rating by such criteria as the introduction of innovative technologies, ecology and humanity of manufacturing, livestock management quality control, production process and realisation of output.
 Danish food products are considered one of the most qualitative and ecologically cleanest in the world.